 Avner Greif & Joel Mokyr, “Cognitive Rules, Institutions and Economic Growth: Douglass North and Beyond”, JOIE 13(1): 25-52.

 The award will be made at the Fifth WINIR Conference in Hong Kong, China.

-Prize committee: Christopher Coyne, David Dequech, Thrainn Eggertsson and William Milberg.
+2018 Ostrom Prize Committee: Christopher Coyne, David Dequech, Thrainn Eggertsson and Will Milberg.

 2017 Elinor Ostrom Prize